Z3TA/webide/plugin/readme.txt

 Once the plugin is finished and all bugs have bean ironed out, leave the (important) console.log's, unless they severely affect performance.

-If the editor doesn't start:
-1. Open up package.json in another editor
-2. Change view: true and toolbar: true
-3. Kill all running nw executable's and restart the editor.
-Then you can open the Chromium debugger and see what's wrong.